VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Introduction

+\item Expert-Informed Multi-Path Fusion: We introduce a dual-stream architecture that decouples biological signals from technical noise.
+By integrating a Set Attention Block (SAB) pathway with a quality-aware 1D-CNN, VAMP-Net mirrors the "clinical audit" workflow of expert microbiologists, allowing technical confidence to dynamically modulate biological predictions through a Gated Adaptive Fusion mechanism.

+\item Permutation-Invariant Modeling via SAB: Unlike sequence-based Transformers, our model utilizes the \textbf{Set Attention Block (SAB)} to capture high-order epistatic interactions.
+This approach enforces a permutation-invariant inductive bias, ensuring the model respects the biological topology of the isolate as an unordered set of variants rather than an artificial sequence.

+\item Clinically-Grounded Interpretability: We provide a validation framework that maps Path-1 attention weights directly to established resistance hotspots (e.g., \textit{katG}, \textit{rpoB}).
+By demonstrating that high-attention regions align with verified microbiology, we confirm that VAMP-Net’s decision-making is driven by biological causality rather than spurious statistical artifacts. \end{itemize}

 The rest of the paper is organized as follows.
-Section \ref{relatedwork} summarizes the related work, including some deep learning frameworks and recent progress on deep genomic learning for drug resistance.
-Section \ref{DataDescription} describes the dataset of genetic variants and VCF data used in our research.
-Section \ref{method} describes the proposed method and strategy in detail, including the novel interpretable two-path transformer and 1D CNN framework.
-The experimental results and further discussion are presented in Section \ref{results}.
-Finally, Section \ref{conclusion} summarizes our contributions and perspectives on the possible future development of this research area.
+Section \ref{relatedwork} summarizes related work.
+Section \ref{method} details the proposed Multi-Path Network.
+Section \ref{results} presents the experimental results, interpretability analysis, and discussion.
+Section \ref{conclusion} summarizes our contributions and future perspectives.